KevinAlanis/Caso-1-Disenio/README.md

 ## Availability

+- Availability target: 99.99%
+- Maximum annual downtime: 0.876 hours/year
+- Equivalent downtime: 52.56 minutes/year
+-
+### Recovery measures

+- Stateless API instances on Azure App Service
+- Azure SQL with automatic backups and point-in-time restore
+- Blob Storage redundancy
+- Retry with exponential backoff for transient failures
+- Health checks and automatic restart on unhealthy instances
+- Queue-based async processing to absorb transient outages
+- Graceful degradation: if notifications fail, processing result remains queryable by polling

 ## Scalability

+### Elements growing with traffic

+- Azure API Management throughput
+- Azure App Service instances
+- Background processing workers
+- Azure Blob Storage transactions and capacity
+- Database DTUs/vCores, storage and connection load
+- Notification throughput
+- Log volume and telemetry ingestion
+- Queue/backlog depth for async processing

+### Expectable bottlenecks

+- Uploading files
+- Asynchronous document processing
+- Database scripts
+- Issuance of notifications
+- Excessive telemetry if instrumentation is poor

 ## Backend key workflows

+A. Upload files to generate DUA

+a.
+The client sends a request to create a new DUA execution.
+b.
+The backend validates the authenticated user and permissions.
+c.
+The backend creates an execution record with status Draft or PendingUpload.
+d.
+The backend receives the list of files to be uploaded.
+e.
+The backend opens a streaming transfer to receive each file in raw binary format.
+f.
+Each file is validated by size, extension, MIME type, and malware/security rules.
+g.
+Valid files are stored in Azure Blob Storage.
+h.
+The backend registers file metadata in the database, including execution ID, original name, content type, blob URI reference, checksum, upload timestamp, and uploader identity.
+i.
+The backend updates the execution with the uploaded document count.
+j.
+If at least one required file is missing or invalid, the backend registers validation warnings or errors.
+k.
+The backend returns the updated execution state and the list of accepted/rejected files.

+B. Setup DUA template

+a.
+The client requests the list of supported DUA templates.
+b.
+The backend retrieves active template versions from the database or configuration source.
+c.
+The backend returns only templates allowed by current business rules and user permissions.
+d.
+The user selects one template for the current execution.
+e.
+The backend validates that the selected template is current, active, and compatible with the execution type.
+f.
+The backend associates the template with the execution record.
+g.
+If the selected template is invalid or obsolete, the backend rejects the operation and logs the cause.
+h.
+The backend confirms the selected template and marks the execution as ready for pre-processing validation.

+C. Start processing execution

+a.
+The client sends a request to start processing.
+b.
+The backend validates that the execution has valid files, a valid template, and all mandatory parameters.
+c.
+The backend changes the execution status to Validating.
+d.
+The backend performs pre-processing validation rules.
+e.
+If validation fails, the status becomes FailedValidation and the issues are stored.
+f.
+If validation succeeds, the backend changes the status to Queued.
+g.
+The backend publishes a processing job to the asynchronous processing component.
+h.
+The worker starts the document analysis pipeline.
+i.
+The backend records stage changes for monitoring and auditability.

+D. Monitor processing

+a.
+The client requests execution status or receives a notification update.
+b.
+The backend returns the current execution state, current stage, percentage, warnings, and timestamps.
+c.
+As the worker advances, it persists stage progress events.
+d.
+If ambiguities or inconsistencies are detected, warning entries are created.
+e.
+If a critical processing error occurs, the execution status changes to Failed.
+f.
+If processing finishes correctly, the status changes to Completed.

+E. Retrieve result

+a.
+The client requests the generated result for a completed execution.
+b.
+The backend verifies RESULT_VIEW permission and execution ownership policy.
+c.
+The backend retrieves result metadata, confidence indicators, traceability data, and downloadable artifact references.
+d.
+The backend returns the result summary for on-screen review.
+e.
+If the user downloads the result, the backend verifies RESULT_DOWNLOAD policy.
+f.
+The download action is registered in the audit trail.

 ### Upload files to generate dua

 ### Setup dua template

 ## Architecture diagrams in layers

 ## Design Considerations

 ## Source Code

 #Data design